 Individuals’ preferences to engage in one behavior versus another are shaped by their genetic endowment in interaction with their past experiences.
-The interactions between genetics and social environment may explain why some people become addicted and some do not (Kreek et al., 2005).
-For example, due to genetic vulnerability, children of alcoholics are at higher risk for future alcohol problems, and many of these children show high levels of impulsivity.
+The interactions between one's genetics and social environment may explain why some people become addicted and some do not (Kreek et al., 2005).
+For example, due to genetic vulnerability, children of alcoholics are at higher risk for future problems with alcohol, and many of these children show high levels of impulsivity.

 Evidence shows that people will stop using when the costs become too high (Dalrymple, 2006).
 Many of the states that have the lowest smoking rates are those that have been the most aggressive about indoor smoking laws and about state taxes that drive up the cost of cigarettes.
-In general, when cigarette’s price increases people smoke less.
-Increases in taxes on alcohol lead to reductions in alcohol consumption generally and reductions specifically in binge and other kinds of excessive drinking.
+In general, when the price of cigarettes increases, people smoke less.
+Increases in taxes on alcohol generally lead to reductions in alcohol consumption and reductions specifically in binge and other kinds of excessive drinking.

 The self-medication theory of addiction suggests that suffering is at the heart of addictive disorders (Khantzian, 2012).
-That is, individuals with deficits in emotion-regulation skills (i.e., skills relevant for modifying emotional reactions and tolerance for negative emotions) use drugs in an attempt to manage negative or distressing affective states.
+That is, individuals with deficits in skills relevant for modifying emotional reactions and tolerance for negative emotions use drugs in an attempt to manage negative or distressing states.
 Alcohol is frequently used as a way of coping with social anxiety.
 The drinking removes, at least temporarily, the stress of anxiety.
 Mate (2010) suggests that addictive behaviors ultimately driven by our unwillingness to allow ourselves to really feel and experience pain, frustration, fear, and all the negative emotions that are part of being human.
-Instead, we choose the chemical shortcut to avoid those emotions and become trapped there.
+Instead, we choose the chemical shortcut to avoid those emotions—and end up becoming trapped there.

 Dalrymple T. (2006).
 Romancing opiates: pharmacological lies and the addiction bureaucracy.
 New York, NY: Encounter.